Heritage · University

 Nobel Laureate in Chemistry, 2006.

-Two-time Pulitzer Prize-winning editorial cartoonist.
+Two-time Pulitzer Prize-helpful editorial cartoonist.

 An innovator in biomass-to-hydrogen technology.